michielpauw/n-puzzle/README.md

 - Create the option to manipulate the Bitmaps in a number of ways, before playing the game:
   - Crop the picture manually.
   - Add a number of filters on the chosen pictures.
+- Bitmap manipulation will occur before resizing for the game, so the player has the option to save the manipulated, original picture.

 Functionalities that use in-built frameworks, libraries, or other technologies for my extension: